sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 - During ‘20s and ‘30s 21,000 publishers, 36,000 composers
 - division of labour: composer, lyricists, publisher, publicity, performers.
 Unlike rural area, you do everything yourself.
 - Sheet music dominates – (transition to recordings begins during the 1920s)

+TPA is not just a place.
+It's a musical style, develops a specific way of writing songs.
+In terms of lyrics: idealized romance – beginning and ending.
+Music:
+- easy to play
+- easy to sing – phrasing and range
+- AABA musical form

+Let's take a look at “Somewhere Over The Rainbow” (Arlen/Harburg, 1939), which is a great example of AABA.